Advanced Cognitive Assessment

 What score range does ACIS measure?

-ACIS is designed to measure IQ scores ranging from 40 to 160 on the standard scale (mean = 100, SD = 15).
+ACIS is designed to measure IQ scores ranging from 40 to 160 on the standard scale (mean = 100, SD = 15) for Standard, Quick, and Optimized assessments.
+Full Scale extended norms reach 175.
 This range covers from significantly below average to highly gifted levels of cognitive ability.
 The test includes items of varying difficulty to ensure accurate measurement across this entire range without significant floor or ceiling effects.

-Can I use my results for Mensa membership?
+Can I use my results for high-IQ society membership?

 Is my data stored or shared?